-- Not yet a cut, not presolving anymore - Reduced costs: $\mathbf{r} \coloneqq c A^T y$ for optimal dual solution y - Zero for basic variables, nonnegative for nonbasic variables at lower bound, nonpositive for nonbasic variables at upper bound - Unit amount by which LP value would change, if we shifted solution towards other bound - Can be used to tighten bounds of integer variable - For binary x_i and LB the dual bound, UB the primal bound of an optimization problem, fix $x_i = 0$, if $r_i \ge UB LB$. - Apply locally with current LP solution - Globally, store best reduced cost per variable from any global LP optimum (cut loop!) - Reconsider every time when UB changes
+- Not yet a cut, not presolving anymore - Reduced costs: $\mathbf{r} \coloneqq c A^T y$ for optimal dual solution y

+- Underestimator of the amount by which LP value would change, if we shifted solution towards other bound - Zero for basic variables, nonnegative for nonbasic variables at lower bound, nonpositive for nonbasic variables at upper bound - Reduced costs can be used to tighten variable bounds of nonbasic variables - For binary $x_i$ (at 0 in LP optimum) and LB the dual bound, UB the primal bound of an optimization problem, fix $x_i = 0$ , if $r_i \ge UB LB$ . - Apply locally with current LP solution - Globally, store best reduced cost per variable from any global LP optimum (cut loop!) - Reconsider every time when UB changes